 Since first airing on Fox in 2003, Arrested Development has established itself as a paragon of depth in television comedy.
 Fans of the show have spent years digging out jokes buried in the background, beneath the narration, within the soundtrack, and everywhere in between.

 Since its triumphant return to Netflix in 2013, viewers have been wondering if and when the series would come back for a fifth season go-around.
-Just this week, producer Brian Grazer confirmed on Bill Simmons' "B.S.
-Report" podcast that "we're going to do another 17 episodes, so stay tuned for more Arrested Development."
+Earlier this year, producer Brian Grazer confirmed on Bill Simmons' podcast that "we're going to do another 17 episodes, so stay tuned for more Arrested Development."
 Today, we take a look at several great examples of foreshadowing hidden within the Bluth family's exploits.

 1. Hold on, Surely Fünke!